janole/vpn/README.md

  ✔ Container vpn-udp-1     Started                                         2.6s
 ````

 Congratulations!
-The VPN should be up and running now ...
+The VPN should be up and running after a while ...

+(Please note that on **first start**, the `config` container will create all the necessary private keys and certificates.
+Generating the Diffie-Hellman parameters might take some minutes depending on the machine you're running the VPN on.)

-Show the generated configuration files:
+After successful start of the VPN, you can show the generated configuration files with:

 ````bash
 $ find conf -type f